 About Votito

-Product-management methods, free research tools and a community-engagement platform, built on two decades of software delivery experience.
+Votito is an online product management platform, with free research tools and a knowledge base, built on two decades of software delivery experience.

 The Votito Platform

 The Votito platform is a commercial product.
-Pricing and plan details are published separately.
+Check out our Pricing page for more information.

-Alongside the commercial platform we publish a small library of free research tools — standalone, browser-based implementations of individual methods such as Kano analysis, System Usability Scale scoring and opportunity assessment.
+Alongside the commercial platform we publish a small library of free research tools.
+Those are standalone, browser-based implementations of individual methods such as Kano analysis, System Usability Scale scoring and opportunity assessment.
 Anyone can use them without signing up.

 The Votito Knowledge Base

-The knowledge base is a separate, freely available offering: a growing collection of articles on product-management methods, techniques and frameworks aimed at anyone who wants to become a better product manager and build better products.
-It is not restricted to topics the Votito platform supports — the goal is to be useful in the wider context of product work, including areas the platform does not touch.
+The knowledge base is a separate, freely available part of this website.
+It’s a collection of articles on product management methods, techniques and frameworks useful to anyone who wants to become a better product manager and build better products.
+It is not restricted to topics the Votito platform supports.
+The goal of the knowledge base is to be useful in the wider context of product work.

 Editorial stance